Enari/GroupRoomMaffia/README.md

 ## Functionality
 It's still a work in progress and currently provides equal functionality to MDH's website as well as the following:
 * Abillity to unbook started bookings.
-* Multiple users where each user can have multiple MDH session
+* Multiple users - Each user can have multiple MDH session
 * Session are kept alive
 * Schedule bookings that are more than a week away
-* Add friends
+* Recuring weekly bookings
-* Highlight your and your frinds bookings.
+* Friends System - Highlight your and your frinds bookings.

 ![](https://i.imgur.com/nJqZHDl.png)